 - 4-5 Roma or San Marzano tomatoes sliced into 1/8" slices a good meaty tomato will do

 - 1 16oz ball of fresh mozzarella or small balls – just make sure it's fresh mozzarella (not shredded)

 - handful fresh basil leaves

-Place the pizza dough on the grill and let cook for about 3 minutes or until the bottom is a nice crust.
+- Place the pizza dough on the grill and let it cook for about 1-2 minutes or until the bottom is a nice crust.

-Turn the pizza over cook for another 1 minute, then remove from heat.
+- Turn the pizza over to cook for another 1 or 2 minutes, making sure not to burn it.

-At this point, remove from the heat and place the tomato slices on the pizza spacing them out.
+- At this point, remove from the heat and place the tomato slices on the pizza spacing them out.
 It does not have to be a solid layer like sauce.
 Add the mozzarella slices.

 - Return pizza to the grill and cook until the cheese is melted.
 You can lower the lid to help melt the cheese faster.
-This should only take a few minutes or less.
+This should only take a minute.

 - Right when the pizza is done, add the fresh basil and serve.

 - Here is my Italian pizza dough recipe.
 You can also buy the dough in the grocery store in the frozen section; just make sure to let it thaw according to the instructions.